jianchao-li/jianchao-li.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Jianchao Li is a software engineer specialized in deep learning, machine learning and computer vision.
-He is working at Facebook in Zurich, Switzerland now.
-Previously, he has been working at Indeed in Tokyo, Japan, ByteDance AI Lab in Beijing, China, and ViSenze in Singapore.
+He is working at Meta in Zurich, Switzerland now.
+Previously, he has been working at Indeed in Tokyo, Japan, ByteDance in Beijing, China, and ViSenze in Singapore.